OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

 5. Logout of **https://mail.office365.com** and login as the original user (*Rob Walters*).
     ![Screenshot of the previous step](Images/Figure05.png)

 6. Notice that when you login, the message will appear in their email inbox, not just in the group's conversations view.
-This is because you subscribed to the conversations.
+This is because you subscribed to the group.

 ### Search and join an Office 365 Group as another user
 1. Now let's try to find the group as another user.
 Login as a new user (*in this step we used **Thomas Hardy**).